Tips for finding affordable commercial property insurance

 But how do you go about finding a business property policy that fits your needs and your budget?
 Here are some tips for finding an affordable plan.

 Some small business owners may think their other policies cover their business essentials.
-But what they may not realize is how limited landlord’s insurance, renter’s insurance, and homeowner’s insurance really are when it comes to business protection.
+But they often don't realize how limited landlord’s insurance, renter’s insurance, and homeowner’s insurance coverage can be when it comes to business protection.

 Unfortunately, renter’s insurance and homeowner’s insurance can’t fill this gap, either.
 These only cover personal property, and both typically have exclusions for items used for business.

-This is especially worth noting if you run a home-based business.
-Without the appropriate riders to your homeowner’s policy, you may leave yourself exposed to potential losses.
+If you run a home-based business, it's even more important to be aware of these exclusions for business property.
+Unless you've purchased appropriate riders to your homeowner’s policy, you could leave yourself exposed to potential losses.

 Covered commercial property insurance claims